Angel Trilogy: Summary

+Angel Burn/Angel

 In the series angels are beings from another dimension, who crossed over to ours when the ether, their natural food source, started running out.
-To supplement it, they feed off humans' aura, causing serious long-term illnesses to them.
-Willow is a sixteen-year-old girl who has psychic powers that tell her (on physical contact) a person's past and all the possible futures of that person; she meets Alex, who is an Angel Killer or an AK who has been sent to her house to kill her.
-However, when he sees Willow's angel and realizes that it doesn't have a halo, which is the angels energy store for the energy that they take from the humans, he also observes a picture of Willow when she was a child and takes it as proof that Willow's not an angel since angels don't have childhoods.
+To supplement it, they feed off humans' aura, causing serious long-term illnesses to their food sources.
+The feeding results in angel burn, which leaves humans fatigued, weak, and completely reverent of the angels.
+Willow is a sixteen-year-old girl who has psychic powers that tell her (on physical contact) a person's past and all the possible futures of that person; she meets Alex, who is an Angel Killer (shortened to AK in the book) who has been sent to her house to kill her.
+However, when he sees Willow's angel form and realizes that it doesn't have a halo, which is the angels energy store for the energy that they take from the humans, he also observes a picture of Willow when she was a child and takes it as proof that Willow's not an angel since angels don't have childhoods.

-He follows Willow as she goes to Church of Angels to talk one of her friends, who has a severe angel burn, out of joining but the visit sets off a chain of events resulting in all the church of angel members looking for her, eager for her death.
+He follows Willow as she goes to a Church of Angels to talk one of her friends, who has severe angel burn, out of joining but the visit sets off a chain of events resulting in all the church of angel members looking for her, eager for her death.
 Alex tells Willow that while her mother was a human, her father was an angel.
 They both head toward New Mexico to meet Cully, an old friend of Alex's.
 On the way, the car breaks down and they need to stop at a motel while the mechanic looks for the correct parts.
 Alex and Willow go to a restaurant where Willow 'reads' the waitress and stops her from committing suicide by telling her about the bright future which she would have if she didn't kill herself, she also convinces one of her colleagues to keep an eye on her.
 This action makes Alex trust her a bit.